top of page

 No Private Camps, Jails, or Prisons!

-Whether local, state, or federal, we the People have given the Government the authority to incarcerate
+Whether local, state, or federal, we, the People, have given the Government the authority to incarcerate

 people whose actions have been determined to cause harm or who would themselves be harmful to

-accountable to the People but their shareholders.
+accountable to the People but to their shareholders.

 We need to close private camps, jails, and prisons and ensure that the Government remains responsible